Sacramento Botanical Garden

 Lovely, accessible pathways will encourage visitors to meander at their own pace or join an organized tour.
 Both outdoor and indoor gathering spaces will accommodate youth and adult education, special entertainment, and private events.
 Visitors may enjoy delicious food provided by the region’s Farm-to-Fork culinary experts while taking in nature’s beauty.

-The Sacramento Botanical Garden will showcase exotic plant species, regenerative agricultural practices, and climate resiliency science.
+The Sacramento Botanical Garden will showcase exotic plant species, regenerative agricultural practices, environmental sustainability, and climate resiliency science.
 Areas specifically for education, study and research will attract students and scientists, leveraging partnerships with organizations from throughout the region.

-The Sacramento Botanical Garden will be a popular oasis in our busy world, and a legacy
+It will be a popular oasis in our busy world, and a legacy of natural beauty for future generations.

 Learn more: sign up for our mailing list